Master Plan

 Beginning with the easternmost section, Centennial Greenway: Forest Park to Washington University to Vernon, it meanders 1.5-miles (paved) from Skinker and Forsyth Boulevards at Forest Park through the Washington University Campus to Delmar Boulevard (along Melville Avenue) in the Loop Business District and north to Vernon Avenue on Ackert Walk.
 A “betterment” project to improve aged infrastructure and add wayfinding signage and other amenities to the greenway in the City of University City, City of St. Louis and Washington University was completed in early 2020.

-In St. Charles County, Centennial Greenway: KATY Trail to Heritage Museum is a 2.7-mile segment (paved) that provides a vital link between the KATY Trail and St. Charles Heritage Museum Park to the west.
+In St. Charles County, Centennial Greenway: Katy Trail to Schaefer Park and Spencer Creek Trail is a 3.88-mile segment (paved) that provides a vital link between the KATY Trail and businesses, neighborhoods, schools and existing trails in St. Charles County.
 It also connects to St. Louis County’s 4.5-mile paved Creve Coeur Connector trail extending from Creve Coeur Lake Memorial Park that features a separated lane on the Page Avenue Extension Bridge for people walking or riding bikes to cross over the Missouri River between St. Louis County and St. Charles County.
 You can walk, run or ride all the way from Heritage Park to Creve Coeur Lake Memorial Park or take the KATY Trail to explore historic Main Street in St. Charles and Frontier Park.
-Construction to extend the Centennial Greenway: KATY Trail to Heritage Museum across Highways 364 and 94 via two bridges was completed in spring 2017.
-Thanks to these bridges, people can safely walk or ride a bike across these busy highways; connecting schools, neighborhoods, parks, and businesses to each other as well as other area attractions like the KATY trail and Indian Meadows Park.
+In 2023, the greenway was extended along Old Highway 94 to Schaefer Park and the Spencer Creek Trail at McClay Road.

 Projects In Progress